erikarn/erikarn.github.io/kenwood/TS-440/notes.md

 rail pin - it'll make the resistor unhappy.
 That will ground the cable a little and prevent it from being such an open-ended antenna.

+### AM transmit not working

+Apparently AM transmit is not allowed in some countries, and one of the diodes on the control board (D77) controls it.
+If your rig doesn't PTT when you try transmitting on AM, look to see if you need to clip D77.

 ## PDFs

  * [TS-440S_service_manual.pdf](TS-440S_service_manual.pdf)